 Though I did like the characters and the setting quite a bit, I found a lot of the narrative to be filled with overly indulgent scenes focussed on family and personal crises that, to me, didn’t add to the story but took away from the pacing.
 I have seen a lot of reviews saying this was a good thing for the readers who had experience with The Hollows and had wanted to see that evolution of character development and relationships.
 And all that may very well be true, but for a first-time reader, it just came across as unnecessary filler.

 There are three main POVs in the book, one of which is that of an abducted girl, Penny.
 And given that we have so much insight into where she is and what is happening to her, this really took any mystery out of the story for me.
 It turned into less of a “where is Abbey?” storyline, and into something more along the lines of “when are they going to find her?”
-It turned into a waiting game of Finley figuring out what her psychic powers were trying to tell her.
+It was a waiting game of Finley figuring out what her psychic powers were trying to tell her.

-And this brings me to why I don’t like psychic themed novels in the first place.
+This brings me to why I don’t like psychic themed novels in the first place.
 There is no way to create a mystery that is an engaging puzzle that isn’t predictable when the characters can see the past and present or can talk to ghosts.
 You either end up being told the answers to the mystery too early, or you get useless vision clues that amount to nothing more than, “I can tell the children used to play video games in this room.“

 It’s not a bad story, and I know I’m a raging negative review monster, but this book didn’t totally click for me.
 It had some good points, some bad points.
 Just overall I’m going to have to give it a Bernie Sanders meh.